Do you want to retire in 10 years but have no savings?

 Many people find it difficult to pay themselves first because money is already so tight at the end of the month.

-But if you can train yourself to do this, it will have a tremendous impact on your path to retiring in 10 years or less.
+But if you can train yourself to do this, it will tremendously impact your path to retiring in 10 years or less.

 Build multiple sources of income